Biden to ban special bonuses for appointees, expand lobbying prohibitions in new ethics rules

 That is an effort to crack down on lucrative “shadow lobbying” jobs, in which former officials go to work at law firms to help guide lobbyists without making contact with government officials themselves.

 Existing law prevents senior appointees from appearing before their former agency for one year after leaving office, even in a non-lobbying capacity.
-Under the Biden rules, that prohibition will be extended to include contact with senior White House officials.
+Under the Biden rules, that prohibition will be extended to two years and include contact with senior White House officials.

 “This is the boldest and most ambitious presidential ethics plan ever launched by an administration of either party,” said Norm Eisen, who drafted the ethics plans for the Obama administration in his first term.
 “My take is that it is a vast improvement on Trump and a significant step forward on our Obama pledge in a number of respects.”